 The Regulations for Establishing Standards for Accrediting Public Schools in Virginia specifies that students must earn 3 standard units of credit in Science for a Standard Diploma and 4 standard units of credit for an Advanced Studies Diploma.
 In order to earn a Standard Diploma, students must complete at least two different courses from at least two different science disciplines: earth sciences, biology, chemistry, or physics.
 Additionally, students must earn one Verified Credit.
-Students who complete a career and technical education sequence and pass an examination or occupational competency assessment in a career and technical education or an occupational competency credential from a recognized industry, or trade or professional association, or acquires a professional license in a career and technical education field from the State may substitute the certification, competency credential, or license for (1) the student-selected verified credit.
-In order to earn an Advanced Studies Diploma, students must complete at least four different courses from among three different disciplines: earth sciences, biology, chemistry, or physics.
-A computer science verified credit when the certification, license, or credential confers more than one verified credit.
+Students who complete a career and technical education sequence and pass an examination or occupational competency assessment in a career and technical education field that confers certification or an occupational competency credential from a recognized industry, or trade or professional association, or acquires a professional license in a career and technical education field from the State may substitute the certification, competency credential, or license for (1) the student-selected verified credit, and (2) either a science or history and social science verified credit when the certification, license, or credential confers more than one verified credit.
 In order to earn an Advanced Studies Diploma, students must complete at least four different courses from among three different disciplines: earth sciences, biology, chemistry, or physics.
 A computer science course credit earned by students may be considered a science course credit.
 SOL tests are available for Biology, Chemistry, and Earth Science.
 Students should work with their counselor to determine which test(s) are needed to verify credits for graduation.
 The federal Every Student Succeeds Act (ESSA) requires all high school students to take the Biology SOL test.